injelas6-png/sales-data-analysis-excel/README.md

-# Sales Data Analysis & Dashboard
+# 📊 Sales Data Analysis & Dashboard using Microsoft Excel

-## 📊 Project Overview
+## 📌 Project Overview

 This project analyzes 500 sales transactions using Microsoft Excel 2010.

-The objective of the project is to analyze sales performance, identify top-performing products and regions, and create an interactive dashboard for business insights.
+The objective of this project is to identify sales trends, top-performing products, regions, categories, and salespersons using Excel formulas, PivotTables, and PivotCharts.

 ## 🛠️ Tools & Technologies